HurSungYun/OperatingSystem_2016spr/README.md

   * New camera task appears as a child of launchpad-process.
 On the occassion of starting a camera application, a new task named camera appears.

-  * At the tail of the process tree, new kworkers and functional tasks appear newly.
-In the camera example, 2 kworkers, dcam\_flash_thread, img\_zoom\_thread, ipp\_cmd\_1 appeared newly.
+  * At the tail of the process tree, new kworkers and functional tasks appear.
+In the camera example, 2 kworkers, dcam\_flash_thread, img\_zoom\_thread, ipp\_cmd\_1 appeared.

 ## 3.3 Investigation of the launchpad and launchpad-loader

 ### 3.3a Experiments

- * Every time a new application is started, one or two related task is appeared as a child of launchpad and it remains when we force stopped the application(press the home button).
+ * Every time a new application is started, one or two related task appears as a child of launchpad and it remains even if we stopped the application by pressing the home button.

  * The tasks under the launchpad disappears when we do the clear all(long press the home button and press the clear all button).